Adybacki/cs411final/README.md

 # README

 ## Application Overview
 The application is a Flask-based RESTful API designed to provide user account management and weather-related services.
-Users can create accounts, log in, and access weather data (current, forecast, historical) and air quality information based on their favorite locations.
+Users can create accounts, log in, and access weather data (current, forecast, historical, air quality, and overview) and air quality information based on their favorite location.

 ---